Countdown prepares to open 'dark store' to service demand for online shopping

 Supermarket Countdown is preparing to open its first "dark store" to service growing demand for online shopping.

-The dark store will house all the usual supermarket supplies - around 27,000 products - but will not be accessible for shoppers.
-The Penrose closed store will be used essentially as a warehouse to house stock to service online orders from 10 of Countdown's Auckland stores, and will employ a team of 165 personal shoppers dedicated to serve what Countdown says are "thousands of online delivery customers".
+The 8000 sqm dark store will house all the usual supermarket supplies - around 27,000 products - but will not be accessible for shoppers.
+The Penrose closed store will be used as a warehouse to house stock to service online orders from 10 of Countdown's Auckland stores, and will employ a team of 165 personal shoppers dedicated to serve what Countdown says are "thousands of online delivery customers".

-E-stores, or "dark stores" as they are often referred to within the industry, are commonplace in Britain and United States where the uptake in online shopping is far greater than that in New Zealand.
+E-stores, or "dark stores" as they are often referred to within the industry, are commonplace in Britain and United States where the uptake in online shopping is far greater than it is in New Zealand.

+Countdown's Auckland-based fulfilment store is the first of its kind in this country, and will introduce partially-automated fulfilment in partnership with Takeoff Technologies, the supermarket says.

+In the first quarter of the 2020 financial year, the supermaket posted online sales revenue of $149 million, a 38 per cent increase on online revenue posted a year earlier.

 New Zealanders spent $4.2 billion online last year - the equivalent of 8.9 per cent of all retail sales.